 Personal tech company Lenovo will buy IBM's x86 low-end servers, one of the world's largest computer service businesses geared toward less complex data analytics.
 About 7,500 IBM employees will also move to Lenovo as part of the deal to help support the new inventory and implementation.

-Following news of the deal, Lenovo stock went up 3.5% Thursday morning, while IBM shares ticked up 0.4%, and for good cause.
+Lenovo stock shot up 3.5% the day the deal was announced in January.
+IBM stock ticked up 0.4%, and for good cause...

-There are two reasons why the Lenovo-IBM deal is such a big deal for investors:
+There are two reasons why the Lenovo-IBM deal is such an exciting deal for investors:

 No. 1: The Lenovo-IBM deal makes both companies stronger.

 Lenovo's move is a perfect example of forward-thinking deal-making.

 First, Lenovo won't have a lot of catching up to do in terms of integrating IBM into its established business.

 "Lenovo already purchased the PC business from IBM in 2005.
 That means they've done their due diligence and know IBM as a company and its equipment," Money Morning Defense & Tech Specialist Michael A. Robinson said.
 "This is a long-term relationship, and Lenovo recognizes that."